jshreearun/my-portfolio/README.md

 # My-portfolio
 This is my professional portfolio.
 It uses AWS and ReactJS.

-# Technologies used so far
+# Technologies used

 Github
 SSH
 Gitbash
+HTML
+CSS
+Font awesome
+Google Fonts